 Use Double Buffering to Avoid Resource Conflicts

-Resource conflicts occur when your application and OpenGL ES access an OpenGL ES object at the same time.
+Resource conflicts occur when your app and OpenGL ES access an OpenGL ES object at the same time.
 When one participant attempts to modify an OpenGL ES object being used by the other, they may block until the object is no longer in use.
-Once they begin modifying the object, the other participant is not allowed to access the object until the modifications are complete.
+Once they begin modifying the object, the other participant may not access the object until the modifications are complete.
 Alternatively, OpenGL ES may implicitly duplicate the object so that both participants can continue to execute commands.
-Either option is safe, but each can end up as a bottleneck in your application.
+Either option is safe, but each can end up as a bottleneck in your app.
 Figure 6-4 shows this problem.
-In this example, there is a single texture object, which both OpenGL ES and your application want to use.
-When the application attempts to change the texture, it must wait until previously submitted drawing commands complete—the CPU synchronizes to the GPU.
+In this example, there is a single texture object, which both OpenGL ES and your app want to use.
+When the app attempts to change the texture, it must wait until previously submitted drawing commands complete—the CPU synchronizes to the GPU.

 Double and triple buffering trade off consuming additional memory to prevent the pipeline from stalling.
-The additional use of memory may cause pressure on other parts of your application.
-On an iOS device, memory can be scarce; your design may need to balance using more memory with other application optimizations.
+The additional use of memory may cause pressure on other parts of your app.
+On an iOS device, memory can be scarce; your design may need to balance using more memory with other app optimizations.

 Be Mindful of OpenGL ES State Variables

 The hardware has one current state, which is compiled and cached.
-Switching state is expensive, so it's best to design your application to minimize state switches.
+Switching state is expensive, so it's best to design your app to minimize state switches.

 Don't set a state that's already set.
 Once a feature is enabled, it does not need to be enabled again.
 Calling an enable function more than once does nothing except waste time because OpenGL ES does not check the state of a feature when you call

 glEnable(GL_LIGHTING) more than once, OpenGL ES does not check to see if the lighting state is already enabled.
 It simply updates the state value even if that value is identical to the current value.